ISSUE 03

 KENNY

-That I’m sure a lot of that plays into your own feeling of not necessarily being rooted in home but trying to find something to hold onto in the different places that you’ve occupied and that you’ve moved through in the world, right?
+That I’m sure a lot of that plays into your own feeling of not necessarily being rooted or at home but trying to find something to hold onto in the different places that you’ve occupied and that you’ve moved through in the world, right?

 EMANUEL